 - Switch to a business-grade router or a Unified Threat Management (UTM) appliance.
 These allow you to identify and manage bandwidth usage better.
 They also add security (firewalls, filtering) to your network connection.

 - Set up Quality of Service (QoS) to rank the activities your business values more (e.g. configuring video conferencing to take data preference ahead of file downloads).

 - Block some devices entirely, such as employee phones backing up to the cloud.

 - Schedule some activities for a more convenient time (e.g. set your system backups to happen in the middle of the night, fewer people are likely to be trying to do things online).

 Want to regain control of your internet capacity?
+How do you Fix Bandwidth Problems?
 A managed services provider can monitor traffic and usage, and help you set up a solution for smarter bandwidth usage.